 The Guided Walk and Snorkelling (Summer)

-Once on Penguin Island, you can walk around and explore.
-Great for bird enthusiasts, the island features bird nesting sites and a tranquil environment away from Perth’s city buzz.
 During the warmer months—December to March—you can also snorkel around the sheltered reefs, an added bonus for those who love to cool off and see underwater life close-up.
 Many reviewers raved about the snorkeling, calling it “a fun and different way to see the reefs.”

 Picnic Lunch and Additional Tips

 A highlight for us is the healthy picnic brunch, thoughtfully prepared by your guide.
-The lunch is simple but fresh, perfect for refueling after paddling and exploring.
+The lunch is simple but fresh, great for refueling after paddling and exploring.
 Past guests mentioned how much they appreciated the “lovely picnic brunch” amid stunning scenery.

 You’ll want to bring a few essentials like a personal water bottle and sunscreen—the tour provides long-sleeve sun shirts, hats, life jackets, and snorkeling gear when needed.
 The tour’s inclusions make it feel well-organized and safe.
 The water is often calm, but the weather can change quickly, so packing a light waterproof layer is wise.